What are fixed assets and inventories

 2. change in value relates to an exchange difference arising on a monetary item that forms part of the company's net investment in foreign operations.

-When there is no reason to report an amount in the fair value, Fund shall be adjusted.
+When there is no longer reason to report an amount in the fair value, Fund shall be adjusted.
 Create (2004:1173).

 The valuation of hedged items